01mf02/jq-lang-spec/impl.typ

   Here, we pipe the array output through `length` such that only the length of the output array is printed, in order not to measure the runtime for printing the whole array.
-  The results are given in @tab:update-bench.
+  The results are given in @tab:update-bench and shall serve as baseline.

   Next, we consider the filter `[range(.)] | .[] += 1`, where
   `.[] += 1` increments all elements of its input array by one.